YaleSTC/reservations/common-reservation-issues.md

 ![Search]({{ site.url }}/reservations/images/dayerror.png)

-This is another known issue; fortunately, people with checkout-person privileges will be able to override this notification.
+This is another known issue.
+Depending on the settings your adminstrator provided, people with checkout-person privileges may be able to override this notification.

 * I can't reserve more than X items of Y type??
 Or for Z days??

 ![Search]({{ site.url }}/reservations/images/error1.png)

 Your administrator may also have set limits on the range of equipment you may be able to check out.
-You may be able to find a willing checkout-person to override these restrictions.
+Depending on the settings your adminstrator provided, you may be able to find a willing checkout-person to override these restrictions.
 Contact your administrator for proper procedure.